rewolf/llm-metrics-proxy/frontend/README.md

-# OpenAI LLM Metrics Frontend
+# LLM Metrics Frontend

-A React TypeScript frontend for displaying metrics from the OpenAI LLM Metrics Proxy.
+A React TypeScript frontend for displaying metrics from the LLM Metrics Proxy.

 ## Features